Loading...

 Vast improvements in flash memory cards have made significant growth in digital camera sales possible, but let's not forget the sales of other consumer products – TV's, cellphones, music players, personal digital assistants, video game consoles, camcorders and other that use flash memory.
 In the future, even smaller versions of flash memory cards will routinely be introduced to the market, offering consumers an easy way to transfer their data from one device to another at higher speeds, and in view of its current importance, flash memory will be seen in widespread use for many years to come.

-If you are interested in the history of memory and storage check out our blogpost and our video.
+Check also history of memory and storage - blogpost and our history of memory and storage - video.

 Want to talk to us?
 Join us on the Koofr subreddit!